 The standardized equipment from AISC includes all of the equipment for the vertical load station, including the loading angles, steel grating, safety supports, and vertical deflection measuring devices.
-You may need to supplement some smaller items, such as replacement batteries, tape, and pencils.
+Equipment also includes PPE for volunteers in vertical loading such as safety toe caps, protective eyewear, and hard hats.
+You may need to supplement some smaller items, such as replacement batteries, tape, pencils, and disinfecting wipes for PPE.

-Refer to the vertical load station checklist for the items that will need to be set up at each station (available on the Host Resources page).
+Refer to the vertical load station checklist for the items that will need to be set up at each station (available on the host resources page).